Momentum anisotropy in nuclear collisions from quantum mechanics

 so we can interpret $f(\vp) = |\vC(\vp)|^2$ as the momentum distribution of (on-shell) photons.
 If the energy density is spatially anisotropic, in general the momentum distribution will be anisotropic as well.
 It would be interesting to check to what extent differential elliptic anisotropy from the classical Yang-Mills ``color glass'' approach~\cite{NaraKrasnitz_v2} can be attributed to the Fourier transform of the initial shape of the overlap region.

 {\em Discussions and Conclusions.} We conclude that quantum mechanics can be relevant for the momentum anisotropy in hadron and nuclear collisions.
 Our estimates indicate that the effect is significant and may not be neglected.
-Our results are necessarily qualitative: {\em i)} we used simple harmonic oscillator and nonrelativistic quantum mechanics; {\em ii)} we assumed a thermalized system at temperature $T\sim 0.2$~GeV; {\em iii)} we used $M \sim 0.3$~GeV with constituent quarks in mind--will the resulting hadron anisotropy be actually larger in a coalescence picture~\cite{coal}? {\em iv)} We estimated pion and proton $v_2$ with a bag of hadrons in mind at initial Au+Au encounter--how would subsequent dynamical evolution such as hydrodynamic expansion affect the anisotropy? {\em v)} We used a single statistical ensemble--what if we only have {\em local} thermalization\cite{global_therm}, i.e., many small thermal systems distributed spatially?
+Our results are necessarily qualitative: {\em i)} we used simple harmonic oscillator and nonrelativistic quantum mechanics but also corroborate many of our findings with calculations for massless particles; {\em ii)} we assumed a thermalized system at temperature $T\sim 0.2$~GeV; {\em iii)} we used a single statistical ensemble--what if we only have {\em local} thermalization\cite{global_therm}, i.e., many small thermal systems distributed spatially? {\em iv)} We used $M \sim 0.3$~GeV with constituent quarks in mind--will the resulting hadron anisotropy be actually larger in a coalescence picture~\cite{coal}? {\em v)} We estimated pion and proton $v_2$ with a bag of hadrons in mind at initial Au+Au encounter--how would subsequent dynamical evolution such as hydrodynamic expansion affect the anisotropy?
 It is not clear, even qualitatively, what fraction of the initial quantum anisotropy remains after hydrodynamic expansion -- which is presumably needed, in addition, to produce the measured final-state anisotropy -- or how strong quantum effects would be if we imposed quantum uncertainty right at the late breakup stage of hydrodynamic evolution.
 Many of the open questions concern how to properly include quantum mechanics in relativistic, dissipative hydrodynamics.
 But the important message of our work is that quantum physics must be present and needs rigorous consideration, especially for small systems such as proton-proton and proton-nucleus collisions.